alifzl/YomKippur/README.md

 | Postman | [Latest version of Postman](https://www.getpostman.com/downloads/) |

 **Considerations:**
- you can use conda virenv for the python 2.7, but it drived me a serious headache (Not Recommended) main reason which i used python 2 for this project is that Appium, MySQL connector client and RabbitMQ were incompatibile together in version 3.
+ you can use conda virenv for the python 2.7, but it drived me a serious headache (Not Recommended)</br>
+ main reason which I used python 2 for this project is that Appium, MySQL connector client and RabbitMQ were incompatibile together in version 3.

 ### Configuration

-First of all, be patient in this part. it takes me blood and tears to wipe the dependency shits for doing this such a simple task.</br>
+First of all, be patient in this part. it took me blood and tears to wipe the dependency shits for doing this such a simple task.</br>

 **1.Android Virtual Device** </br>
 luanch AVD Manager of Android Studio, setup an device with android 9.0 with API 28 (pick and appropriate name for the AVD because we need it in further steps). </br>